Chart Color Schemes

 Population

-Population growth drivers in Redhead are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Redhead are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch's projections for the area are based on ABS/Geoscience Australia projections released in 2024, using 2022 as the base year.
+For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a 2021 base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, an above median population growth of regional areas is projected nationally, with Redhead expected to increase by 655 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.8% in total over the 17 years.
+Population projections indicate an above median growth for regional areas nationally, with the Redhead (SA2) expected to increase by 655 persons to 2041, reflecting a gain of 17.2% over the 17-year period.

 Frequently Asked Questions - Population